google-deepmind/mujoco/doc/XMLreference.rst

    This attribute determines how the texture is represented and mapped to objects.
 It also determines which of the remaining attributes are relevant.
 The keywords have the following meaning:

-   The **cube** type is the most common.
-It has the effect of shrink-wrapping a texture cube over an object.
+   The **cube** type has the effect of shrink-wrapping a texture cube over an object.
 Apart from the adjustment provided by the texuniform attribute of :ref:`material <asset-material>`, the process is automatic.
    Internally the GPU constructs a ray from the center of the object to each pixel (or rather fragment), finds the intersection of this ray with the cube surface (the cube and the object have the same center), and uses the